Healthier Cookie Dough Parfaits

 - coconut flakes, lightly toasted

-Do NOT skip the step of chilling the coconut milk in the refrigerator overnight (or even longer).
-Angela from Oh She Glows has some great tips for making coconut whipped cream so see her post for some helpful information.
+***Do NOT skip the step of chilling the coconut milk in the refrigerator overnight (or even longer).
+It won't work if you don't chill!

 I usually toast my coconut flakes in a skillet on the stove.
 I set a small skillet over medium heat, add the coconut flakes and stir frequently until lightly toasted.
 Watch it closely - it can burn easily if you step away from the pan!